brayvid/routecat/README.md

 ## Overview

-RouteCat is a web app designed to calculate and visualize routes with multiple waypoints using the Google Maps API.
+RouteCat is a web application designed to calculate and visualize routes with multiple waypoints using the Google Maps API.
 Users can input a starting point, destination, and multiple waypoints, and RouteCat will find the most optimized route.
 It also displays the route on a Google Map and updates a table showing the route details.

 ## Features